Booster shots crushed Israel’s delta wave. It’s betting a fourth dose will do the same to omicron.

 The decision is still awaiting confirmation by Health Ministry Director Nachman Ash before becoming national policy.
 But facilities across the country are preparing to begin administering the vaccine, with many saying they are ready to start as early as Sunday.

 Israel’s national coronavirus advisory committee made its recommendation for the fourth dose Tuesday while still gathering data on the omicron variant, saying it does not have the luxury of time.
-Omicron is believed to be three times more transmissible than previous variants, and while it may be milder — it has not caused massive increases in hospitalizations in the United Kingdom, and infections have plummeted after a surge in South Africa — many Israeli health officials warn that an increase in even moderate cases could overwhelm the country’s hospitals.
+The omicron variant is believed to be three times more transmissible than previous variants, and while it may be milder — it has not caused massive increases in hospitalizations in the United Kingdom, and infections have plummeted after a surge in South Africa — many Israeli health officials warn that an increase in even moderate cases could overwhelm the country’s hospitals.

-According to Health Ministry data, 1,400 people tested positive for the coronavirus on Wednesday, 45 percent of of whom were fully vaccinated.
+According to Health Ministry data, 1,400 people tested positive Wednesday for the coronavirus, 45 percent of whom were fully vaccinated.
 In Israel, that means they were at least 12 years old and had received a booster shot at least one week prior, or were within six months of having received a second vaccination shot.

 “It’s a risk-management issue,” said Arnon Afek, deputy director of Sheba Medical Center in central Israel, who is a member of the policy section of the national coronavirus advisory committee.